 Following a banal incident in her local village, 8-year old girl Shula is accused of witchcraft.
 After a short trial she is found guilty, taken into state custody and exiled to a witch camp...
 See full summary »

 In the summer of 1983, just days before the birth of his first son, writer and theologian John Hull went blind.
 In order to make sense of the upheaval in his life, he began keeping a diary on audiocassette.
 Upon their publication in 1990, Oliver Sacks described the work as 'the most extraordinary, precise, deep and beautiful account of blindness I have ever read.
 It is to my mind a masterpiece.'
 With exclusive access to these original recordings, NOTES ON BLINDNESS encompasses dreams, memory and imaginative life, excavating the interior world of blindness.

-, who created a rich, immersive soundtrack calibrated specifically for blind audiences, using enhanced sound design and additional audio from the characters to guide the audience through the story.
-The second was a more regular audio described version read by Stephen Mangan
+When it was shown on British TV, the film was made available with two soundtracks.
+The first was a "heightened soundtrack" produced by one of Europe's leading sound designers, Joakim Sundström, who created a rich, immersive soundtrack calibrated specifically for blind audiences, using enhanced sound design and additional audio from the characters to guide the audience through the story.
+The second was a more regular audio described version read by Stephen Mangan.
+See more »

-John M. Hull
+John M. Hull:

 What I remember about you most vividly in those years was your amazing practicality.
 You never expressed regrets.
 You just got on with the next thing, step by step.
 The way you did that, I always thought was incredible.

 A beautiful conclusion of a journey seeks meaning in feeling beyond vision and hearing